-Owner of Alive And Well , a pop-up serving healthy food and wellbeing products to rural communities, Ellen is a passionate advocate for the health and wellbeing of people on the land.
+Owner of Alive And Well, a pop-up stall providing healthy food and wellbeing products to rural communities, Ellen is a passionate advocate for the health and wellbeing of people on the land.
 Based in Kimba on South Australia’s Eyre Peninsula, she and her husband run a broadacre mixed-grain and livestock farm along with their three children and her husband’s family.
 She’s self-proclaimed netball nut and this humble, quiet achiever is happiest when she’s creating – whether that be a new recipe or memories with her family.

-Ellen’s greatest concern when it comes to the health and safety of those in rural industries are the dangers associated with remote work, particularly should an incident occur.
-She and her husband use the My Operations app to monitor the location and use of machinery, so if there’s an incident they can be alerted quickly.
-She believes rural communities should see health as an investment rather than an expense, and encourages other rural women to keep learning about health and safety, to implement what they learn, to not underestimate the value of small changes and to lead by example to shape a safer, healthier future for rural industries.
+When asked what concerned Ellen about the health and safety if those in rural industries and communities, she spoke of dangers associated with remote work, particularly if something were to go wrong.
+She and her husband use the My Operations app to monitor the location and use of machinery, so that if there was an incident they would be alerted quickly.
+She’s of the firm belief that rural men and women should view health as an investment rather than an expense, and encourages other rural women to keep learning about health and safety, to not underestimate the value of small changes and to lead by example to shape a safer, healthier future for rural communities.